za3k/qr-backup/docs/FAQ.md

 - Damage is visible.
 Sometimes a flash drive can be silently corrupted, or a drive's parts will break, but it looks OK.
 You can look at paper and whether it's damaged, and how much damage there is.

 ## How do I back up more data per page?
-Sure, maybe you have a better webcam/scanner than I do, in which case you can increase settings, and the only cost if that people with bad webcams like me can't restore.
-Once you hit your webcam's limit, you can still shove more data in, but there will be cost tradeoffs as you lose reliability.
+Maybe you have a better webcam/scanner than I do, in which case you can increase settings.
+The only cost if that people with bad webcams like me can't restore your backup.
+Once you hit your webcam/scanner's limit, you can still shove more data in, but there will be cost tradeoffs as you lose reliability.

-Before changing the QR size and scale, test your restore!
+Before committing to a QR size and scale, test your restore with an actual webcam or scanner!
 Looking OK to your eyes is not enough.

-I tried making the default settings more aggressive, but I actually can't scan smaller QR codes on my laptop webcam.
+Try these, from most effective to least:

 - Print double-sided
 - Print smaller.
 Reduce the scale with `--scale <scale>` (default 8, min 1).
 - Use higher-data QR codes with `--qr-version <version>` (default 10, max 40).
 Bigger codes doesn't always mean more data, because bigger codes don't always fit on the page.
 Pass `-v` to see how many KB/page you're getting.
 - Reduce error correction using `--error-correction L`.
 This makes your backup more sensitive to things like paper folds and dirt.
 - [Maximize](#how-do-i-find-the-maximum-dimensions-of-my-printer) your page size
+- Test and restore using a high-quality scanner, not a webcam.
-- Turn off erasure coding with `--no-erasure-coding`.
+- (Last resort) Turn off erasure coding with `--no-erasure-coding`.
 This means losing a single QR code will hose your data.

-I strongly recommend against.
-- Test and restore using a high-quality scanner, not a webcam.
-- Use a [different paper backup program](#what-other-paper-backup-projects-exist).
-Ultimately, this is designed to make restores easy, not to pack data in as densely as posible.
+You can also use a [different paper backup program](#what-other-paper-backup-projects-exist).
+Ultimately, qr-backup is designed to make restores easy, not to pack data in as densely as posible.

-The absolute max qr-backup allows is about 200KB/page at `--scale 1`, but you'll never be able to read something that small in practice.

 ## How much of my backup can I lose and still restore?
 Depends whether you have qr-backup when you're doing the restore.

-**New in v1.1**: If you restore using qr-backup, you can lose up any 30% of the pages or QR codes, no more.
+**New in v1.1**: If you restore using qr-backup, you can lose roughly 30% of the pages or QR codes, no more.
 The technology used is called erasure coding.
 It's the same thing that lets you read a damaged CD, a bit flip in ECC RAM, or a damaged zraid volume.

 If you don't have qr-backup, it's more fragile.
 If you lose one page, or even one QR code (like if it's torn off or you spill grape juice), you're hosed.
 You won't be able to restore.
 If some dirt, a pen mark, etc gets on a QR code, you'll be fine.